-I'm so excited to bring a new, small business to Cahaba Heights, supporting our community with relaxation, stress relief, and pain mitigation.
+I'm so proud to have an established, small business in Cahaba Heights, supporting our community with relaxation, stress relief, and pain mitigation.

 After learning a LOT in school and being sincerely surprised by the immense benefits provided by massage therapy, I knew there was no where else I’d rather bring my newfound knowledge and skills than where my Birmingham adventures began.

 I love it here, and I hope you’ll love me being here, as well.